yylonly/yylonly.github.io/index.md

 *Software Engineering: Requirements and Code Generation*

+**Yilong Yang**, Younggi Bok, Zhuoxi Yang, Eric Sheriff and Tong Li.
+"Goal2UCM: Automatic Generation of Use Case Model from iStar Model". to be presented at The 14th International iStar Workshop as part of the 40th International Conference on Conceptual Modeling, Oct.
+2021.

 Bing Li, Zhi Li, **Yilong Yang**.
 “NFRNet: A Deep Neural Network for Automatic Classification of Non-Functional Requirements.” to be presented at IEEE International Requirements Engineering Conference (RE’21), Sep.
 2021. (**Demonstration Track**)

 Shangfeng Wei, Zhi Li, **Yilong Yang**, Hongbin Xiao.
 "Zoom4PF: A Tool for Refining Static and Dynamic Domain Descriptions in Problem Frames".  to be presented at IEEE International Requirement Engineering Conference (RE'21), Sep.
 2021 (**Demonstration Track**)